‘Fairy Tail’ Manga Chapter 527 Online English Spoilers: Mavis Protects Magnolia From August, Natsu From Zeref?

 — Rog Chenny (@LitRog_) March 19, 2017

 The current chapter of Fairy Tail manga jumps right into the battle between Zeref and Natsu.
-Having no emotions for Lacarde, Zeref mercilessly strikes his creation, and obliterates him.
+Having no emotions for Lacarde, Zeref mercilessly strikes his creation and obliterates him.
 Shockingly, Zeref also notes that he has no family.
 As expected, Natsu is pretty riled up with Zeref’s behavior, and strikes a powerful blow, sending his opponent flying across the large hall.

 The next panel takes readers back to the fight between Gildarts and August, which many fans presumed was won by the former.
 However, despite his apparent defeat, August rises from the rubble.
-Although his earthly has been obliterated, August confirms that his Majesty saved his life.
+Although his earthly form has been obliterated, August confirms that his Majesty saved his life.
 August adds that even though his body is destroyed, the strongest mage among the Spriggan 12 has enough power to take the whole world down with him.
 As expected, August unleashes his power, and starts to “disintegrate” his enemies, which apparently is the entire mankind.
-August offers his life or whatever is left of it, as a sacrifice to ensure the powerful spell works.
+August offers his life, or whatever is left of it, as a sacrifice to ensure the powerful spell works.

-Consequentially, August’s “Ancient Magic, ARS = Magia” spell starts evaporate the blood of living beings and has the potential to melt the Earth.
+Consequentially, August’s “Ancient Magic, ARS = Magia” spell starts to evaporate the blood of living beings and has the potential to melt the Earth.
 Although suffering from the effects of the spell, Erza telepathically urges everyone within Magnolia to transform their magic into defensive magic power to counter the effects.
-She warns that Magnolia is about to disappear, however, before she is able to send out the message, the connection gets severed, and the town appears to break apart.
+She warns that Magnolia is about to disappear, but before she is able to send out the message, the connection gets severed, and the town appears to break apart.
 Erza wonders who could possess such magic power, and logically settles on August.

 Fairy tail girls!????????